You Bet Your Life: Episode status

 Additionally, two official DVD compilations were released by Shout!
-Factory and Sony Music Entertainment; the first was You Bet Your Life: The Lost Episodes, released in 2003, which contained 18 classic episodes not seen since the original broadcasts, as well as numerous bonus features, including outtakes, a behind-the-scenes piece, and rare audio clips.
+Factory and Sony Music Entertainment; the first was You Bet Your Life: The Lost Episodes, released in 2003, which contained 18 classic episodes not seen since the original broadcasts (many from network prints, as originally broadcast by NBC with sponsor mentions intact) as well as numerous bonus features, including outtakes, a behind-the-scenes piece, and rare audio clips.
 A second release, You Bet Your Life: The Best Episodes, followed in 2004 and included another assortment of 18 original episodes, as well as three game show pilots featuring Marx among its bonus features.
 Both of the DVD presentations in both of SHOUT!
 Factory/Sony Music Entertainment's DVD releases of Groucho Marx’s You Bet Your Life were presented uncut and unedited, remastered and restored from the original kinescopes and in its original NBC broadcast presentation.

 The Carsey-Werner Company owns the Cosby version, as it produced that revival with Cosby.